Interested in buying an Electric Scooter but don’t know where to start?

 But an electric scooter may also be for you, too!

 An electric scooter uses a motor powered by a battery to move you around.
-This is great for going up hills or for those longer commutes to work or school, or those lengthy runs to go visit friends across the neighbourhood.
+This is great for going up hills or for those longer commutes to work or school, or those lengthy runs to go visit friends across the neighborhood.

 They no doubt cut your travel time down and you can also conserve your energy.
 These are great for workers and students, as you will not arrive at your workplace or school sweaty and worn out from having to kick-push your scooter.